 - Leading and taking part in a variety of enrichment activities

 - Receiving an extensive careers programme focused on employability and destinations

 Our curriculum enables students to develop highly sought after skills:

 - Technological confidence and technical skills through the application of numeracy and IT

-Based on Carlton Street, in the centre of Scunthorpe town centre and close to both bus and train stations, our £12m facility is a learning environment like no other in our region, allowing our students to experience the world of work first hand.
+Based on Carlton Street, in the centre of Scunthorpe and close to both bus and train stations.
+Our £12m facility is a learning environment like no other in our region, allowing students to experience the world of work first hand.

 With a range of engineering and manufacturing workshop spaces, classrooms and labs, our facilities have been purpose built to create an inspiring and engaging learning environment.
-Our building is designed to help our students maximise their learning experience from the moment they step foot through our doors, and to have access to resources that they wouldn’t have in any other school.
+Designed to help our students maximise their learning experience from the moment they step foot through our doors, and to have access to resources that they wouldn’t have in any other school.

 As an education provider, we are governed by Ofsted.
-To read our full Ofsted report, please follow the link below.
+To read our full Ofsted report, please follow the link here.

 “Pupils and students have a strong commitment to learning and demonstrate strong work related skills and attitudes.
 They are proud of their college.”Ofsted, 2018